autorope/donkeycar/docs/parts/about.md

 * Controllers - Web based or Bluetooth.
 * Stores - Tub, or a way to save data.

+This is an excellent video by Tawn Kramer that walks through how to make a part: https://www.youtube.com/watch?v=YZ4ESrtfShs

 Here is an example how to use the PiCamera part to publish an image in the 'cam/img' channel on every drive loop.